 Greenville to Edmore

 We began our journey at the parking area on M-91 in Greenville.
-From there, the nicely paved trail travels northeasterly 25.8 miles to Edmore.
+From there, this nicely maintained paved trail travels northeasterly 25.8 miles to Edmore.
 As you travel north past the potato barns, the trail becomes a bike lane along Peck Road for about a mile until it reconnects with the established trail and crosses a bridge over Dickerson Creek.
-The section from Sidney to Stanton passes through the Stanton State Game Area and crosses Fish Creek Bridge, a historic steel and wood structure built in 1887.
+The section from Sidney to Stanton passes through the Stanton State Game Area and crosses Fish Creek Bridge, a historic steel truss structure built in 1887.

-From Stanton to Edmore, you travel past the Village of McBride and a series of woodlands, meadows and lots of potato farms.
-The Village of Edmore offers a new trailhead on Forrest Street (3 blocks south of Main Street off 5th Street).
-The trailhead is close to several restaurants, con-venience stores, lodging and the the downtown shopping area.
+From Stanton to Edmore, you travel past the village of McBride and a series of woodlands, meadows and lots of potato farms.
+The village of Edmore boast a nicely developed trailhead on Forrest Street (3 blocks south of Main Street off 5th Street).
+The trailhead is close to several restaurants, convenience stores, lodging, the Old Fence Rider Museum, and the downtown shopping area.

 Edmore to Alma

-As you enter the City of Alma, the trail weaves its way through the campus of Alma College and crosses the Pine River once again.
-The trail ends (or begins) just south of downtown Alma (on State Street) at Riverside Park.
-The City of Alma boasts a vibrant Main Street with several, restaurants, stores, a bike shop and nearby lodging.
+As you enter the City of Alma, the trail weaves its way through the campus of Alma College and crosses the Pine River once again, ending at Riverside Park, just south of downtown Alma (on State Street).
+The City of Alma boasts a vibrant Main Street with several restaurants, stores, a bike shop and nearby lodging.